Max Verstappen and Sergio Perez finish 1-2 at the F1 Bahrain Grand Prix

 "We can definitely fight with this," he said of the RB19 as he looked ahead to the coming races.

 "It was a very good first stint where I basically made my gap.
-From there onwards it was all about looking after the tyres, because you never really know what's going to happen later on in the race.
-We just wanted to make sure we had the right tyres in good condition as well, so of course very happy to finally win in Bahrain."
+From there onwards it was all about looking after the tires, because you never really know what's going to happen later on in the race.
+We just wanted to make sure we had the right tires in good condition as well, so of course very happy to finally win in Bahrain."

 After five 1-2 finishes for the team in 2022, Verstappen was pleased to kick 2023 off on the same note, and said he had very few concerns throughout despite reporting some rear locking when he was downshifting through the gearbox in the opening exchanges.